Frequently Asked Questions

 Fall quarter typically runs from late September to mid-December; new student registration begins in the end of August.

-For the first year, we are looking to admit a very small class total of about three to five students.
-For subsequent years, we'll admit anywhere from five to ten students, depending on the applicant pool.
+Typically we admit a very small class of about three to five students.
+We plan to continue to increase annual admittance to anywhere from five to ten students, depending on the applicant pool.

 I already have an MBA.
 Can I transfer some of those credits to the Ph.D. program?